decipherhub/FHE-SecondBrain/content/Privacy Enhancing Technologies (PET)/Secure Multi-Party Computation/Secure Multi-Party Computation.md

 No party can determine another party's private data using the random shares received from others.
 In addition, each party can obtain the correct result, ensuring data integrity during the computation process.

+## Use Cases
+One of the primary applications of MPC is the secure aggregation of data from different data owners.
+For example, when multiple organizations need to perform joint data analysis or derive insights from various datasets, MPC can be used to ensure that each party's data remains private throughout the process.
+This is particularly useful in scenarios where data privacy is crucial, such as healthcare, finance, and collaborative research.
+By using MPC, organizations can collaborate and derive valuable insights without compromising data privacy and security.

+**Privacy-Preserving Machine Learning**

+Privacy can be enhanced during the machine learning training and inference phases.
+Multiple parties can collaboratively train a model without disclosing their individual datasets.
+In the inference phases, clients can receive model outputs without exposing their input data or the server’s model.

+**Threshold Cryptography**

+Companies can enhance key protection by distributing key shares across multiple secure environments.
+This reduces the risk of key compromise, as no single location holds the entire private key.
+An adversary would need to breach all environments to access the complete key, thereby enhancing security.

+**Collaborative Data Analysis**

+Multiple parties can combine and analyze datasets without disclosing their private information.
+This enables data analysis while preserving privacy and maintaining confidentiality.

+## Advantages
+1. **Privacy Assurance:** MPC ensures that sensitive data remains private, with computations carried out without exposing individual inputs.
+2. **Data Security:** As data is not exposed in plaintext, it helps prevent data breaches and leaks.
+3. **Regulatory Compliance:** MPC aids in complying with data protection regulations, ensuring that sensitive data is not shared or exposed.
+4. **Collaborative Analysis:** Multiple entities can collaborate on data analysis projects without compromising their proprietary data.

 ## Protocol Scope

 The MPC protocol can be classified into two main categories based on the functions they are designed to perform.